briebug/ngrx-auto-entity/README.md

 This will register all of the necessary effects to handle initial service calls, as well as dispatch success or failure actions in response to those service calls.
-With standard effects, important errors caused by failed service calls will be surfaces to the browser console in a developer-friendly manner.
+With standard effects, important errors caused by failed service calls will be surfaced to the browser console in a developer-friendly manner.

 ### Advanced Effects